stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 **Default**: `120` minutes

+### `--insecure`

+*New in 0.12.2*

+Disables SSL certificate validation for the Hue Bridge.
+Needed if your bridge still uses self-signed certificates instead of the one issues by Signify.
+See [Phis Hue Developer Documentation](https://developers.meethue.com/develop/application-design-guidance/using-https/) (requires login).

+**Default**: false

 ### `-Dlog.level`

 A JVM argument to configure the log level of Hue Scheduler.
 The following values are available: